-The Academy does not have a long list of rules but students should make special note of these seven very important statements.
+The Academy does not have a long list of rules but students should make special note of these eight very important statements.

 Timekeeping: Students are expected to arrive by 8:15am and be in lesson by 8:20am.